geevi/geevi.github.io_bk/_posts/2014-12-22-approximation-limits.md

 ### Approximation and its Limits
 <span style="display: block; padding-bottom: 10px; font-size: 18px; text-align: center; font-weight: 300;
 border-bottom: gray 1px dotted;">
-A layman's introduction to probabilistically checkable proofs and hardness of approximation.</span>
+An introduction to probabilistically checkable proofs and hardness of approximation.</span>

-In the previous <a href="/2014/puzzles.html">blog post</a>, we saw that computers as we know it cannot help in solving many puzzles and some of these puzzle need to be solved routinely.
+In the previous [blog post](/2014/puzzles.html), we saw that computers as we know it cannot help in solving many puzzles and some of these puzzle need to be solved routinely.
 So should we give up hope?
 Is there another way out?